cdk8s-team/cdk8s/docs/plus/pod.md

 ### Node Assignment

-You can statically assign a pod to specific node, by using the node's name.
+You can statically assign a pod to a specific node, by using the node's name.

 ```ts
 import * as k from 'cdk8s';